zhangzhics/CITS5503_Sem2/Labs/Lab5Networking.md

 You should be prompted for your password

-### [2] Setting up an Application Load Balancer
+## Application Load Balancer

 The aim of this part of the lab is to create an application load balancer and load balance requests to 2 EC2 instances.
-As there is a restriction of only 20 load balancers per region, we are going to relax the requirement to create instances and the ELB in the ap-southeast-2 region.

-Before running the application to create a load balancer and instances, check how many are running in a particular region.
-Select a region that has capacity.

-### USE YOUR STUDENT NUMBER TO IDENTIFY ALL RESOURCES
+### [1] Create 2 EC2 instances

-Objective: Write a Boto3 application to create 2 EC2 instances in two availability zones (name the instances following the format: \<student number\>-\<availability zone name\>), create an application load balancer and load balance HTTP requests to the 2 instances.
-Inside the two instances, you will need to get Apache 2 installed and a file of index.html edited.
-Do this after you have created the instances and ALB.
-In a future lab you will learn how this could be done through a program as well.
+Write a Python Boto3 script to create 2 EC2 instances in two availability zones (name the instances following the format: \<student number\>-vm1 and \<student number\>-vm2) in the region mapped to your student number.

-[2.1] Create 2 EC2 instances in two
-different availability zones of a specific region.

-Note: You will need to use v2 of the ELB interface:
+**NOTE**: The created security group must authorise inbound traffic for HTTP and SSH, which will be used by the following steps)

+### [2] Create an Application Load Balancer

+Update the script below to create an application load balancer and load balance HTTP requests to the created 2 instances.
+Note that the v2 of the ELB interface below should be used:

 ```
 client = boto3.client('elbv2')
 ```

-[2.2] Create the Application Load Balancer.

-The steps involved in this are:
+The script updates include:

-[2.2.a] Create the load balancer and specify the two region subnets and a security group (note that the security group should authorise inbound traffic for HTTP, which is used by the following step [b])
+First, create a load balancer, during which specify the two region subnets and the security group created in the previous step.

-[2.2.b] Create a target group using the same VPC that you used to create the instances
+Second, create a target group using the same VPC that was used to create the instances.

-[2.2.c] Register targets in the target group
+Third, register targets in the target group.

-[2.2.d] Create a listener with a default rule Protocol: HTTP and Port 80 forwarding on to the target group
+Last, create a listener with a default rule Protocol: HTTP and Port 80 forwarding on to the target group.

+### [3] Test the Application Load Balancer

-Try and access the EC2 instance using its public IP address in a browser.
-The load balancer will not be working at this point because Apache 2 is not installed.
+Try and access each EC2 instance using its public IP address in a browser.
+The load balancer is expected not to work at the moment because Apache 2 is not installed in the instance.
+To make it work, follow the steps below:

-First, connect to your instances.
-If you can't SSH to your instances.
+First, ssh to each of the two instances.
+If you can't make it.
 Look at [here](https://bobbyhadz.com/blog/aws-ssh-permission-denied-publickey).

-Before installing Apache 2 on your instances, you have to update your instances
+Second, update each instance:

 ```
 sudo apt-get update
 ```

-Then, on each instance, install apache2:
+Third, install apache2 in each instance:

 ```
 sudo apt install apache2
 ```

-Edit the /var/www/html/index.html file to report the instance name
+Fourth, edit the `/var/www/html/index.html` file to show the instance name.

-Now verify that the load balancer is working: use a browser from your hostOS to access both of the EC2 instances by their respective IP address.
-Note that if you are using the Uni's network, it is likely that you cannot access the installed apache2.
-To address this issue, you have to switch to a non-uni network, e.g., using your mobile data as a personal hotspot.
+Last, use a browser from your host OS to access each instance by their respective IP address and see if you can get an Apache web page that shows your instance name.
+Output what you've got.
+If you are using the University network, it is likely that you cannot access the installed apache2.
+To address this issue, you may switch to a non-university network.

-*IMPORTANT* When finished.
-Delete the Load balancer, target group, listener and EC2 instances.
+**NOTE**: Delete all the created AWS resources from AWS console after the lab is done.

 Lab Assessment: